Plea Bargaining in a California Criminal Case

 In other words, who am I going to talk to?
 Does the prosecutor in the court where your case is pending even have the authority to plea bargain a case?
 Most of the time, the answer is absolute no. I'm going to have to go to their supervisor.

-Sometimes we're dealing with a tough prosecutor who will not give us what we want — who will provide us with what we perceived as a fair plea bargain resolution, so maybe we have to get to the judge in that case.
+Sometimes, we're dealing with a tough prosecutor who will not give us what we want—who will provide us with what we perceive as a fair plea bargain resolution.
+So maybe we have to get to the judge in that case.
 So now we have to know what judge we're dealing with.

-So, we have to decide, is it the type of case we're going to take to a judge, or are we going to run it through the prosecutor system and try to get the resolution in that regard.
-So now you start to get a grip and a feel for what plea bargaining is all about, the things that I will need as your advocate going into the plea bargaining about who I'm looking to talk to, and the type of things I'm going to be keying on.
+So, we have to decide whether we're going to take the case to a judge or run it through the prosecutor system and try to get a resolution in that regard.
+So now you start to get a grip and a feel for what plea bargaining is all about, the things that I will need as your advocate going into the plea bargaining, which I'm looking to talk to, and the type of things I'm going to be keying on.

 We will be looking at whether you're a danger to society if the judge gives you a break.
-Do you need to be punished and taken out of the community, and if you do need to be taken out of the community because of what you did, should you go into jail?
-Should you go into prison?
-Should you go into rehab, or should you go into some other setting that addresses the root problem for why you got arrested in the first place?
+Do you need to be punished and taken out of the community, and if you do need to be taken out of the community because of what you did, should you go to jail?
+Should you go to prison?
+Should you go into rehab, or should you go into some other setting that addresses the root problem of why you got arrested in the first place?

-So, these are the type of things we're thinking about and listen; it's not the same approach in every case.
+So, these are the types of things we're thinking about and listen; it's a different approach in every case.
 That doesn't make sense.
 It's not the same circumstances in every case.
 You have different defendants at different levels.
 Some defendants have criminal records — some don't, so you've got to look at who you're dealing with.
 You've got to look at the scenario that you're dealing with.
-This is where you're hiring somebody who has been doing this a long time.
+This is where you're hiring somebody who has been doing this for a long time.

-I've got a background having worked for the DA's office, having worked for a judge, and has been a criminal defense attorney for over 26 years at this point; I have a good feel for what it's going to take to get you what you need; what's realist to even shoot for in the first place and the step by step process to bring you the result you must have.
+I've got a background, having worked for the DA's office as a judge and as a criminal defense attorney for over 26 years at this point.
+I have a good feel for what it's going to take to get you what you need, what's realistic to even shoot for in the first place, and the step-by-step process to bring you the result you must have.

 Related: